davidsowerby/takkan/docs/developer-guide/medley-app.md

 The terminology here is that of the `Schema` structure - primarily it is documents and fields.

 How it is interpreted for the target 'database' depends on the `BackendDelegate` in use.
-That depends on the **backendType** property of `PDataProvider`.
+That depends on the **backendType** property of `DataProvider`.

 ### Account Document